AgentRuntimeProtocol/ARP_Standard/docs/README.md

 # ARP Standard Docs

-Short, practical docs for working with the ARP Standard and its Python SDK.
+Short, practical docs for working with the ARP Standard and its Python client, models, and server bases.

 ## Start here